Head of Subject Area in Interaction Design, Head of MA Interaction Design, Co-director of Transdisciplinary Artistic PhD Program

-Karmen Franinović is head of Interaction Design research and education.
+Karmen Franinović is head of the Interaction Design subject area, where she also directs the MA Interaction Design program and research area.
 Her research focus is on understanding and creating experiences that engage bodily and spatial knowledge in interaction.
-She leads research projects on sonic interaction, movement rehabilitation and responsive architectures.
+She leads research projects on ecological interaction, movement rehabilitation, responsive architecture and sonic interaction.
 Karmen's practical and theoretical work challenges established interaction paradigms to foster more critical and playful uses of technology in everyday life.
 She is the founder of Enactive Environments group and Zero-Th Studio.

 Jürgen Späth studied visual design at the University of Design Schwaebisch Gmuend.
 After studying in Japan and USA, he graduated with a thesis on the topic of "Cryptesthesia in Networked Systems".
 In 1999 he founded the Design Studio Projekttriangle together with Prof. Danijela Djokic and Martin Grothmaak.
 Projekttriangle develops new forms of cultural expression and communication in both analogue and digital media.
 For his work, Jürgen has received several national and international awards and has numerous publications in magazines and books.
 Jürgen has been invited as guest lecture at numerous international universities and conferences.
 Since 2002 he has been a lecturer in the field of Interaction Design at the ZHdK.

 Head of Interaction Design Secretariat

 Nach mehreren, langjährigen Stationen im kaufmännisch-industriellen Bereich arbeitete Karin Luginbühl ab 1998 bei Siemens im Bereich Security Products als Customer Service Representative.
 Seit 2017 ist sie als administrative Mitarbeiterin im Sekretariat der Vertiefung Interaction Design tätig.